mogui/MDWamp/README.md

 > an open WebSocket subprotocol that provides two asynchronous messaging patterns: RPC and PubSub.

-but what are RPC and PubSub? they give a [nice and neat explanation][faq] if you have doubts
+but what are RPC and PubSub? here's a [nice and neat explanation][faq] if you have doubts.

 ## Changes